Skip to main content

 The best place to start is to define what a security deposit is.
 A security deposit is a special money a tenant pays a house owner before moving into a rental property.
 This money is deposited after other charges have been made.
 The money will serve as a form of security for the landlord.

-It protects the landlord in case the tenant cause any damage to the property or fails to pay rent.
+It protects the landlord in case the tenant causes any damage to the property or fails to pay rent.
 If at the end of the lease period, there is no tangible damage to the property, the deposit is refunded.
-Lets start with the purpose of security deposit and the Alabama security deposit law.
+Let us start with the purpose of the security deposit and the Alabama security deposit law.

 What is the Purpose of a Security Deposit?